-There is a mindset that consumers have during this time of year.
+There is a mindset that consumers have during this festive season of year.
 It’s about giving and receiving gifts.

 Consumers want to be able to give as well as get, and they’re willing to do anything to achieve that goal.
 They’re willing to wade through all the promotions, looking for the ones that offer gifts as well as those that offer premium products.